deepyr/DutchSwap/docs/protocol/deployment/deployment_auction.rst

 All you need to do is run the command:

+Please check the code and supply the parameters as per your requirements

 `brownie run deploy_DutcSwapAuction.py`

 For local setup in your ganacheCLI you need to modify it a little: